 Primarily, the film is about a propaganda war with cinema being used as a tool to give countries and people a mythical grandeur.
 For example, the titular Bastards are seen by Hitler as spectral figures who have evaded capture.
 Additionally, he sees one of the soldiers in the infamous group who is called “The Bear Jew” as an actual Golem from Jewish folklore.
 The rumours and soldiers testimonies of their actions deeply disturb him and his cult of personality that he later decides that his attendance at a lavish German Film Night at a cinema in Paris is crucial.

 The picture that is being shown at said event is entitled “Nation’s Pride.”
 It chronicles the three days survival of a lone German sniper called Fredrick Zoller and his subsequent killing of 250 enemy soldiers.
-One gets the distinctive impression that the film represents a morale boost for the German High Command.
+One gets the distinct impression that the film represents a morale boost for the German High Command.
 More crucially, the picture is used as a tool to mythologise and immortalise a recent victory, which is characteristic of the primary goals of the Third Reich.
 Daniel Bruhl, who plays Zoller, is the film’s most fascinating performance as Bruhl imbues the character with contrary traits of arrogance and bashfulness, which results in the most interesting aspect of the film.
 In fact, one of the picture’s smallest moments casts the most considerable impression.

 In the aftermath of the death of Zoller at the hands of Shosanna Dreyfus (Melanie Laurent), the young Jewish woman and projectionist of “Nation’s Pride.” observes the young decorated war hero in the film.
 She sees his vulnerability and abject fear of the situation and then she looks back at his dead body and casts this sad expression.
 For the first time, she can look beyond the mythic façade as well as the Nazi uniform and be reminded that she killed a human being.